Customs Associates

 Duty reliefs

 Duty reliefs can be very rewarding in cash terms but, if implemented incorrectly, the savings can be reduced by increased administration.
-Tasks include identification of the correct relief depending on the circumstances, obtaining the right approvals from HMRC and the introduction of the most cost-effective processes.
+Tasks include identification of the correct relief depending on the circumstances, obtaining the right approvals from HMRC and the introduction of the most cost-effective processes for managing the relief procedure.

 Inward Processing Relief

-Often referred to as IP, duty and VAT can be relieved on goods imported for processing and re-export outside the UK by claiming Inward Processing Relief.
-Inward Processing Relief is now also available for goods imported for processing and then used within the UK and is of particular interest when the processed goods carry a lower duty rate than the rate applicable to the imported parts.
+Duty and VAT can be relieved on goods imported for processing and re-export outside the UK by claiming Inward Processing Relief.
+Inward Processing Relief is also available for goods imported for processing and then used within the UK and is of particular benefit when the processed goods carry a lower duty rate than the rate applicable to the imported parts.

 To claim Inward Processing Relief, an importer must be authorised by HMRC and this may either be through a full approval process or, for a one off transaction, may be approved at import under a Simplified Authorisation.

 With a Simplified Authorisation, the duty and VAT relieved must be secured by means of a cash deposit or financial guarantee for the import charges.
-The goods must be re-exported within six months and, once the required evidence of export is obtained and the bill of discharge completed and sent to HMRC, the import duty and VAT are refunded.
+The goods must be re-exported within six months and, once the required evidence of export is obtained and a Bill of Discharge completed and sent to HMRC, the import duty and VAT are refunded by HMRC.

 For continuing use of Inward Processing, a full IP approval from HMRC is needed.